costa-group/circom_civer/mkdocs/docs/getting-started/civer.md

 ## Tag Verification
-As explained in [Tag Section](), the circom compiler does not check if any tag is satisfied, since it only makes some syntactic checks.
-The tag semantics must be given by the programmer according to the logic of tags used in their circuit.
-In circom, we can give the semantics of a tag as follows:
+As explained in [Tag Section](), the circom compiler does not check whether the semantics associated to the tag is satisfied by the tagged signals, since it only makes syntactic checks.
+In order to formally verify that the signals meet such semantics, the programmer should provide a formal definition of the tag semantics.
+In the CIVER extension of circom, the semantics of a tag is defined as follows:

 ```text
 spec_tags {tag_name} signal_name{